Isdinval/A-Pragmatic-Framework-for-Mobile-Redundant-Manipulator-Performing-Sequential-Tasks/README.md

 The application objectives are :

  ![](FIG_GITHUB_README/presentation.png)
-Fig 1: Schematic diagram of a screwing application with a view of the output of the proposed method.
+Fig. 1: Schematic diagram of a screwing application with a view of the output of the proposed method.
 Multiple positions of the Mobile Base (MB) are represented.
 Each MB position is linked to a task group.

 ## I.1.
 GOAL 1: minimizing the number of movements of the mobile base.